NexPlayer/TizenWebOS/ps5_xbox_tizen_webos_usage.md

 The method <code>addEventListener</code> of the video element needs to be called with any of the available <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events" target="_blank">media events</a>.

-Some of the most important events are "playing", "pause", "waiting", "timeupdate", "seeking" and "seeked".
+Some of the most important events are "playing", "pause", "waiting", and "timeupdate".

 ```js
 videoElement.addEventListener("timeupdate", function() { console.log("The video playback has advanced to: "+videoElement.currentTime+", with the duration: "+videoElement.duration) }, true);